albin7657/ML-lab-2547209/README.md

-# Fire Event Priority Prediction for India Using Ensemble Machine Learning
+# Fire Event Prediction for India Using Ensemble Machine Learning

 ## ML for Social Good – Mission Earth